Andrea01Fraschini/SBARTProject/python/README.md

   - cost_matrix_2.csv: $\quad\frac{1}{d^{1.5}}$
   - cost_matrix_3.csv: $\quad\frac{1}{d^2}$
   - cost_matrix_4.csv: $\quad e^{-d}$
-- ### _REGIONE_LOMBARDIA/_
-    It contains polygon data to draw the lombardy map.
-Since this is only used for visualization (and I'm planning to make a notebook for doing that), I will probably remove this along with the visualization files.

 - ### _wind_stuff/_
     It contains all the scripts used for doing things with wind and not just spatial data.
 More info are contained in its _README_ file.